meantime/resume/Chris DeSalvo.md

 **Academy of Interactive Arts & Sciences** • _Best Simulation_, and _Best Use of Multimedia_ for SimCity Enhanced CD-ROM

 # Interests
-Sailing, martial arts, firearms, anything having to do with books
+Sailing, martial arts, languages, anything having to do with books